bbiskup/blockchain-dvf/README.md

 First, start blockchain server in container:

+    $ docker-compose up -d
     $ ./docker-cmd.sh ./build/blockchain-dvf

+`docker-compose.yml` maps the container port 5000 to port 5000 on the host.
-(To reset the blockchain, interrupt the server with `CTRL-c` and start it again.)
+To reset the blockchain, interrupt the server with `CTRL-c` and start it again.

 ## Mining a block